 When the glue has dried, apply another layer of rubber cement to the top of your pad.

-6. Now all you have to do is wait for the glue to dry and then remove the clips off your finished notepad.
+6. Now all you have to do is wait for the glue to dry and then remove the clips from your finished notepad.

 I’ve already been using the notepad a lot and it’s great for keeping track of things that keep me busy.
 I always have it lying next to me on the desk, but you could attach a magnet to the back and stick it on the fridge, too.
 Or you could design personalised notepads as gifts for friends and family.